 Written by: Peter Nardini, American Museum of Fly Fishing

 Editor’s note: The American Museum of Fly Fishing is located right next to the Orvis Flagship store in Manchester, Vermont.
 The folks from the museum will be sharing many of the cool items from their collection in an ongoing series called “Museum Pieces.”
 You can take a little virtual walk through part of the museum at the bottom of this post.

 Many older trout reels are surprisingly small, built to hold thin diameter silk lines.
 Trout lines were often shorter than they are today because shooting the line for distance was not a common. . .

-I recently ran across this marvelous piece of archival film from the International Game Fish Association, which shows casting champion Bill True and guide Jim Brewer chasing tarpon in the Florida Keys sometime in the 1960s(?).
-It’s a great piece of history, and it will give you a sense of how much easier we have it now, when compared to the sport’s. . .
+I recently ran across this marvelous piece of archival film from the International Game Fish Association, which shows casting champion Bill True and guide Jim Brewer chasing tarpon in. . .